Beth Walsh, MA

 If you have already had a child affected by a chromosomal abnormality, you are at increased risk for passing along another chromosomal abnormality.

-If you and your partner have experienced at least two spontaneous abortions, you should talk to your doctor about conducting an investigation of your chromosomes.
+If you and your partner have experienced at least 2 spontaneous abortions, you should talk to your doctor about conducting an investigation of your chromosomes.
 This investigation comes back normal 95% of the time.
-If the results are not normal, you and your partner should meet with a human geneticist since this is an ever changing field.
+If the results are not normal, you and your partner should meet with a human geneticist.

 A study published in February 2005, showed that prenatal exposure to combustion-related urban air pollutants alters the structure of chromosomes of babies in the womb.
 This is the first study to show that environmental exposure during pregnancy to such pollutants can cause a modest but significant increase in chromosomal abnormalities in fetal tissues.